 Early detection and treatment of these eye changes go a long way in protecting your vision for the long-term.

 How can I protect my eyes?

 You can do a lot to lower your risks of diabetes-related vision problems, including:

 - Keeping regular eye exams

 Most importantly, if you recognize any changes in your vision or eyesight, contact your diabetic eye care specialist at Lifetime Eyecare immediately.

-For an evaluation and ongoing diabetic eye care, call or book an appointment online with Lifetime Eyecare.
+For an evaluation and ongoing diabetic eye care, call 616-457-0760 or request an appointment with Lifetime Eyecare.